animator/learn-python/README.md

 When an error occurs, the program throws an exception.

 The runtime system attempts to find an **exception handler**, a block of code that can handle a particular type of error.
-Once located, the suitable exception handler **catches the exeception** and executes the code block which can attempt to recover from the error.
+Once located, the suitable exception handler **catches the exception** and executes the code block which can attempt to recover from the error.
 In case the error is unrecoverable, the handler provides a way to gently exit the program.

 The `try` statement in Python specifies the exception handlers and/or cleanup code for a code block.